hatim-alouani/Courses-Recommendation-System/README.md

 - Explore additional recommendation algorithms for improved accuracy
 - Enhance the user interface for a better experience
 - Integrate more advanced features like collaborative filtering

+- ## 📁 Datasets Used

+- [Sales Data](https://www.kaggle.com/datasets/hossaingh/udemy-courses) – Dataset for managing sales data.

+---

+Feel free to add any other specific details about the tools, technologies, or dataset that were used in your project!